zedeus/nitter/README.md

 [nim-lang.org](https://nim-lang.org/install.html) for details.
 It is possible to install it system-wide or in the user directory you create below.

-You also need to install `libsass` to compile the scss files.
+To compile the scss files, you need to install `libsass`.
 On Ubuntu and Debian, you can use `libsass-dev`.

+Redis is required for caching and in the future for account info.
+It should be available on most distros as `redis` or `redis-server` (Ubuntu/Debian).
+Running it with the default config is fine, Nitter's default config is set to use the default Redis port and localhost.

+Here's how to create a `nitter` user, clone the repo, and build the project along with the scss.

 ```bash
 # useradd -m nitter